SharonLawal/SharonLawal/README.md

 ## Hi there 👋
 Nice to meet you!

-I am Sharon Lawa.
+I am Sharon Lawal.
 I'm a web devloper.

 Looking Forward to meeting you!